-This prior check is limited to the selection and recruitment of temporary staff, i.e. to the filling of temporary staff posts by the Committee's departments.
-This opinion therefore does not cover the medical examination to determine whether applicants are fit or the collection of spontaneous applications.
+This prior check is limited to the selection and recruitment of contract staff, i.e. to the filling of contract staff posts by the Committee's departments.
+This opinion therefore does not cover the medical examination to determine whether applicants are fit, the collection of spontaneous applications, or the operation of the CAST database.